Architectural Control Approval

 Call Before You Dig – Texas811

-If you’re starting a new project that will involve any digging, it is the law that you Call Before You Dig.
+If you’re starting a project that will involve any digging, it is the law that you Call Before You Dig.
 With this free service, utility providers come to your property and survey and mark any underground utilities.

 ACC Approval Application

-The ACC approval application form and re-roofing guidelines can be found here:
+The ACC approval application form, PODs, Dumpsters, Porta Potty guidelines and Re-Roofing guidelines can be found here:

 An Application can be found by selecting the ACC Approval Application above.
 A survey plat is often required with your application form.
-You should have received one when you purchased your home.
+You should have received one with your closing documents when you purchased your home.
 The title company, that processed your home purchase, should also have one.

-Alterations without approval may result in a cease and desist notice stopping work until approval is obtained.
-If you are unsure a request form is necessary, call FirstService at 713-932-1122 or send a request just to be covered.
+Alterations without approval may result in a cease and desist notice stopping work until approval is obtained and/or fines for violations.
+If you are unsure a request form is necessary, send a request just to be covered.

-The Architectural Control Committee chair(s), Dan Westover, should be contacted regarding all matters pertaining to architectural approval, or you may download the form by clicking above.
+The Architectural Control Committee chair, Dan Westover, should be contacted regarding all matters pertaining to architectural approval, or you may download the form by clicking above.

-The completed application is to be sent to FirstService, at the address shown on the form.
+The completed application can be submitted online here or sent to the address shown on the form.

 Beautification and Grounds Awareness Program

-In order to enhance the beauty of Champion Forest by keeping it attractive, well groomed and to achieve and maintain high property values, a Deed Restriction Inspector from the management company surveys monthly for homes whose “curb appeal” is not up to par and notifies the homeowners of corrective measures.
-All homeowners are required to cooperate in this collective endeavor in order to keep our community attractive.
+In order to enhance the beauty of Champion Forest by keeping it attractive, well groomed and to achieve and maintain high property values, a Deed Restriction Inspector from the management company surveys for homes whose “curb appeal” is not up to par and notifies the homeowners of corrective measures.
+All property owners are required by the agreed Deed Restrictions to cooperate in this collective endeavor in order to keep our community attractive.
 Survey your property frequently to see that it meets the following criteria:

 - Lawn cut, edged and fertilized regularly and shrubbery trimmed and groomed.

 - Driveways, walkways and street gutters swept regularly.
-Please do not allow yard waste to enter the street drains.
+Please do not allow yard waste to enter and block the street drains.

-- Boats and trailers stored out of sight.
+- Boats, recreational vehicles, motorhomes, inoperative vehicles, trailers and alike shall be stored out of sight.